ingeint/idempiere-plugin-scaffold/idempiere-plugin-template/com.ingeint.template.targetplatform/README.md

 # iDempiere Plugin Template - Target Platform

 A target platform is necessary to build a iDempiere plugin.
 This is a smart target platform.
+Current iDempiere Version `8.1`.

 ## Prerequisites